carl24k/fight-churn/README.md

 ```

+Yours won't look exactly like that, because its a random simulation and the results are different every time.
+But it should be a similar overall number.
 (If you don't know how to launch a SQL prompt on your launch the PostgreSQL app and double click on
 the database.
 Mine doesn't actually launch the terminal directly, but it points in the right direction....)